Ruben Vardanyan (politician): U.S. sanctions draft and alleged complicity with the Kremlin

+Urge to remove Vardanyan from the Nobel Peace Prize list

+In April 2024, the official representative office in Ukraine of the International Nobel Information Center sent an appeal to the Norwegian Nobel Committee, signed by 18 people's deputies of the Verkhovna Rada of Ukraine, which contains a call to reject the candidacy of Russian billionaire Ruben Vardanyan as a nominee for the Nobel Peace Prize.

+A little later, in May of the same year, the Parliamentary Group of the Romanian Parliament of the National Liberal Party called for Vardanian's withdrawal from the list of candidates for the Nobel Peace Prize, labeling him an "enemy of Ukraine" and "sponsor of Russian aggression in the post-Soviet territories".
+At the same time, 12 other members of the Romanian House of Representatives, including Romanian MEP Cristian Terces, signed letters with similar appeals.

+On May 11 of the same year, a parliamentary majority of 71 members of the Seimas of the Republic of Lithuania signed a collective letter calling on the Nobel Committee to reject the candidacy of billionaire Ruben Vardanyan for the Nobel Peace Prize in 2024 and any subsequent years.

 Personal life

 Vardanyan is married to Veronika Zonabend who is of Jewish origin, but was baptized into the Armenian Apostolic Church.
 Zonabend is the co-founder of the Armenian UWC Dilijan College.
 She also holds a post at the American University of Armenia advisory board.
 Zonabend is the head of the executive board at the Teach For Armenia Educational Foundation.
 Vardanyan's elder sister Marine Ales is a composer and songwriter, a member of the Aurora Prize Creative Council, and co-founder of "Grant Life Armenia" charity fund.

 Awards

 In 1999, Vardanyan was recognized as the Businessman of the Year by American Chamber of Commerce in Russia.
 For the subsequent couple of years he was named the "best business manager on Russia's capital market" by Career magazine.
 Ernst & Young recognized Vardanyan as the Entrepreneur of the Year in 2004.
 The National Association of Stock Market participants declared Vardanyan as the "investment banker of the year" in 2004 during the Stock market elite competition.
 Russian GQ nominated him as the "Man of the Year" as Best Entrepreneur in the year 2010.
 In 2001 Fortune magazine included Vardanyan in its list of "25 Rising Stars of the New Generation".
 The same year, Vardanyan was included in the list of "100 Global Leaders of Tomorrow" at the World Economic Forum.

 Vardanyan was awarded the Order of St. Mesrop Mashtots by the President of Armenia in 2011, the Order of Saint Gregory the Illuminator by Armenian Church in 2013, and Order of Friendship by the president of Tatarstan Rustam Minnikhanov in 2018.
 The same year, Vardanyan received the Academy of International Business Presidential Award for contribution to the development of education, and, with co-founder of the Aurora humanitarian initiative Noubar Afeyan, the Search for Common Ground prize to honor accomplishments in conflict resolution, negotiation, community building, and peace-building.